kamilburda/batcher/docs/sections/Customization/Actions.md

 ## Adding Custom Actions

-You can add any GIMP plug-in, layer effect (filter, GEGL operation) or GIMP procedure by pressing `Add Action...` and then selecting `Add Custom Action...`.
+You can add any GIMP plug-in, layer effect (filter, GEGL operation) or GIMP action by pressing `Add Action...` and then selecting `Add Custom Action...`.
 Both built-in and any third-party plug-ins and layer effects are supported.

 ![Action browser dialog](../../assets/images/screenshot_action_browser_dialog.png){: .align-center}

-You can preview how the selected procedure affects the resulting image (by pressing `Preview`) and adjust procedure options.
+You can preview how the selected action affects the resulting image (by pressing `Preview`) and adjust action options.

-Once you are settled on the procedure, press `Add` to permanently add it to the list of procedures.
+Once you are settled on the action, press `Add` to permanently add it to the list of actions.
-You can [edit the procedure](Editing Actions and Conditions.md) anytime after adding it.
+You can [edit the action](Editing Actions and Conditions.md) anytime after adding it.

-All layer effects (procedures under the `Filters, Effects` category) have the following common parameters:
+All layer effects (actions under the `Filters, Effects` category) have the following common parameters:
 * *Blend mode* - blend mode for the effect (default, dodge, burn, hard light, ...).
 * *Opacity* - the opacity of the effect.
 * *Merge filter* - the effect will be applied destructively, i.e. will be merged into the layer.